-Blends describe the phenomenon of error hybridization when a learner says, for example, according to Erica's opinion instead of either according to Erica or in Erica's opinion, or when a typical Indian meal comprises rice, dhal... is blended with a typical Indian meal is comprised of...
+Blends describe the phenomenon of error hybridization when a learner says, for example, \according to Erica's opinion instead of either according to Erica or in Erica's opinion, or when a typical Indian meal comprises rice, dhal... is blended with a typical Indian meal is comprised of... and results in a typical Indian meal \comprises of...
 (James, 1998, p.
 112).
 This error can be viewed as a blend of the two structures, and could also be caused by similarity to the semantically close verb composed.
-Semantic issues play an important part in such errors, but identifying a particular source for the error in such cases is a difficult task for human annotators.
+Semantic issues play an important role in such errors, but identifying a particular source for the error in such cases is a difficult task for human annotators.